 Here are some fun exercises to hone your skills:

-- Play stupid.
 One of the biggest problems when playing stupid around family and friends is the desire for someone else to jump in and help.
-I’ve asked directions from multiple people (to triangulate the information) only to have a friend jump in and answer my question with the previous person’s information.
+I’ve asked directions from multiple people (to triangulate the information), only to have a friend jump in and answer my question with the previous person’s information.
 You need to practice hiding what you know.

-Grey equals transparent, and transparent equals sincere.
+Gray equals transparent, and transparent equals sincere.
 Without believing in your own story, nobody else will buy it either.
-Going Grey is one of these few survival traits that can save your life by doing nothing.
+Going Gray is one of these few survival traits that can save your life by doing nothing.